ndonolli/imaginathan-space-site/pages/about.md

 ---
-title: Welcome
+title: Hello
 date: 2017-01-01T00:00:00.000Z
 permalink: /about/index.html
 eleventyNavigation:
   key: About
   order: 0
 ---
-Hi.
 My name is Nathan.

 I write software and occasionally [write about it](/blog) in this neat space I made.
 Most of my time is spent developing UIs and services on the web.
 I'm interested in functional programming, simplistic design, and software languages in general.